 Gabrielle Ray on the Web

-several websites devoted to her life and work, often written by
+Web with several websites devoted to her life and work,

 However, like some other celebrated natives of Stockport such as Fred Perry and Joseph Whitworth, she left the area while still a child.
 Her show business career ended in 1920, and she died in 1973, but today she is much celebrated on the Internet and elsewhere; her information folder in Stockport Heritage Library is one of the thickest in the collection, so there is little that we can add to the biography of Gabrielle Ray herself, summarised in the left-hand column, but while passing Bamford Grange one day in 2013, I decided to investigate the story of the buildings that have previously stood on that site, and their residents.